santarl/VitaOxiPad/README.md

 - [Vita Nuova](https://discord.com/invite/PyCaBx9) and [HENkaku](https://discord.com/invite/m7MwpKA) Discord servers for answering my stupid questions;
 - [Rinnegatamante](https://github.com/Rinnegatamante) for [the original VitaPad version](https://github.com/Rinnegatamante/VitaPad);
 - [saidsay-so](https://github.com/saidsay-so) for [the improved Rust VitaPad version](https://github.com/saidsay-so/VitaPad);
-- [santarl](https://github.com/santarl) for advice and help with accelerometer, gyroscope and also adding DualShock 4 digitizer emulation;
+- [santarl](https://github.com/santarl) for advice and help with accelerometer, gyroscope, adding DualShock 4 digitizer emulation and also for the logic of working with configuration files;
 - [gl33ntwine](https://github.com/v-atamanenko) for creating [the awesome article](https://gl33ntwine.com/posts/develop-for-vita)
    for those new to development for the PS Vita;
 - [isage](https://github.com/isage) for [ViViD](https://github.com/isage/vivid) that was a good example for understanding how modules work on the PS Vita system;